WildDipper/BookMyShow/README.md

 customer.
 The Website will be responsive to any device using it.
 This allows for consumers to access the service from any sort of hardware device: tablet, computer, mobile devices, and so on.

+▪ USABILITY
+ The user is able to easily interact with the website.
+▪ MAINTAINABILITY
+The faults in the website should be easily found and fixed.
+▪ SCALABILITY
+The website is able to expand its processing capabilities to support its growth.
+▪ ACCESSIBILITY
+The website is accessible by the people.
+▪ AVAILABILITY
+The website is available to people at all times